PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Samga lifted the cover of the bottomless pit of failed creations.
 The Orc's gave a push, and Boltac was gone.

+# The Wizard Shows Boltac the Fount of All Magic #

+"Well, *Merchant*, before we *bargain*, let me show you a few things, so that you might know what manner of man you are bargain with."

+"En-henh," said Boltac.
+Even though the Orc's did not speak English, they could hear the contempt in his voice.
+Several of them snarled.
+Alston raised his hand.

+"Samga, silence them or end them, I care not which."

+"I hear and obey," said Samga.
+He whispered something in the crude, unfinished language of the Orcs.
+Whatever it was, the rabble at the far side of the room snapped to attention and stayed there.

+"Ah, dear Samga, with a thousand such men as you, you would still be Orcs.
+At any rate.
+My dear Merchant, do you know what this is," Alston indicated the in-focus, out of focus flame that flickered at one end of the chamber.

+"Eh," Boltac began, intent on speaking some kind of witticism designed to take the wind out of Alston's pretentious sails.
+But the Wizard would have none of it.

+"SILENCE!
+I will have none of your mockery and crude calculation!"
+With a nimbleness that one would not expect from looking at him, the Wizard leapt up on the dais.
+He caressed the heavy glass vessel within which the flame danced.
+"This is beyond money.
+Beyond your crude buying and selling.
+This is the essence of the source, the headwaters of magic itself.

+"See how it flickers imperfectly, blurred, to pure to be fully realized on this plane of existence."

+Boltac rolled his eyes.

+"No. NO!"
+Thundered the Wizard.
+This is not to be mocked.
+Not even slightly.
+This is power.
+POWER do you understand!
+With power you can get money.
+But no Merchant," he spat the title like a curse, "can ever buy power."

+"Have you ever put that to the test?"
+Boltac asked, with a scrappiness he faked for the purposes of negotiation.
+Of course the Wizard was right, thought Boltac, but he'd be damned if he'd give this twisted, effete noble the satisfaction of telling him that.

+To Boltac's surprise, the Wizard laughed.
+"Very good.
+Skepticism.
+The basis of all knowledge.
+Are you a seeker too, friend Boltac.
+Let me show you something."
+Alston stepped down from the dais and crossed to a door on the far side of the room.

+Do you know what this

+# +++++++ Right Here +++++++++ #

 # Wizard shows Boltac his Treasure Horde #